-Long a Ghost, and Far Away–in the anthology, The Good, the Bad, and the Ghostly
+Long a Ghost, and Far Away–from the anthology, The Good, the Bad, and the Ghostly–will be re-released autumn 2017

 When Lizzie Adams returns as a ghost to a life she led in the 1800s, she is surprised to find herself on a ranch in Wyoming, but delighted to learn she was married to a handsome and loving man.
 The reasons for her return become clear when she discovers how she died, yet the unresolved issues surrounding her death leave her unable to either live in the 1800s or return to her present life.